The Topology of Local Computing in Networks: Topology of LCL Tasks

 \subparagraph*{Mutually compatible views.}

 Let $t\geq 0$, and let us fix a graph $G=(V,E)$ in $\m{G}\subseteq\m{G}_d$.
 In $t$ rounds, every node in~$G$ acquires a \emph{view}~$w$, whose structure is isomorphic to a radius-$t$ ball in~$G$ centered at that node, including the input labels and the IDs of the nodes in the ball.
-The number of nodes in a view after $t$ rounds is at most $N(d,t)$ where, for every $k\geq 0$, $N(d,k)=1+d+d(d-1)+\dots+d(d-1)^{k-1}$, that is,
+The number of nodes in a view after $t$ rounds is at most $N(d,t)$ where, for every $t\geq 0$, $N(d,t)=1+d+d(d-1)+\dots+d(d-1)^{t-1}$, that is,

-This number of nodes is exactly $N(d,t)$ if all graphs in $\m{G}$ have girth $>2t$.
-An ordered collection $w_0,\dots,w_d$ of views at distance~$t$ forms a collection of \emph{mutually compatible} views for $\m{G}$ if there exists a graph $G\in \m{G}$, an assignment of input labels and IDs to the nodes of $G$, and a star $S$ in $G$, with nodes $v_0,\dots,v_d$, centered at~$v_0$, such that $w_i$ is the view of $v_i$ in $G$ after $t$ rounds, for $i=0,\dots,d$.
+This number of nodes is exactly $N(d,t)$ if all graphs in $\m{G}$ have girth at least $2t+1$, (i.e., if the graphs have no cycles of less than $2t+1$ nodes), and every $t$-round view is a $d$-regular tree.
+An ordered collection $w_0,\dots,w_d$ of views at distance~$t$ forms a collection of \emph{mutually compatible} views for $\m{G}$ if there exists a graph $G\in \m{G}$, an assignment of input labels and IDs to the nodes of $G$, and a star $S$ in $G$ with center~$v_0$ and leaves $v_1,\dots,v_d$, such that $w_i$ is the view of $v_i$ in $G$ after $t$ rounds, for $i=0,\dots,d$.

 \begin{definition} Let $T$ be an LCL task for $\m{G}\subseteq \m{G}_d$, and let $t\geq 0$.
 The $t$-round protocol complex associated with $T$ for a finite set $X$ of IDs, is the complex~$\m{P}^{(t)}_{d,X}$ where $ F=\{(p_i,w_i) : i\in \{0,\dots,d\}\} $ is a facet of~$\m{P}^{(t)}_{d,X}$ if $w_0,\dots,w_d$ is an ordered collection of mutually compatible views at distance $t$ for $\m{G}$. \end{definition}